readthedocs/readthedocs.org/docs/open-source-philosophy.rst

 * Local development on the Python code base
 * Usage of https://readthedocs.org for Open Source projects
-* Bug fixes in the code base, as it applies to running it on our production hardware
+* Bug fixes in the code base, as it applies to running it on https://readthedocs.org

 Unsupported
 ~~~~~~~~~~~